Younger Dog Attacking Older Dog? Here’s What to Do!

 There’s nothing as tough as trying to settle the disharmony between the canines in your household.
 After all, you love them both, but you also want to protect them.
 If you have dogs with a bit of an age gap, you might worry that your older dog being attacked can be pretty dangerous—and that’s true.

 But the good news is, there are always solutions to the problem.
 With a bit of help and perseverance, you can get everyone on the same page.
-Let’s go offer the root causes of aggression between younger and older dogs and explore solutions.
+Let’s go over the root causes of aggression between younger and older dogs and explore the solutions.

 Signs of Dog Aggression

 Dog aggression can display itself in several ways.
 Some dogs are more prone to go from zero to 100, attacking with minimal notice.
 Others have certain body language and triggers that you can spot to avoid the behavior.